~ Pubs ~

 The Green Dragon, Kent Street, Upper Gornal.

-The pub seems to have been established around 1830, it was closed in the 1990s and converted into an Indian restaurant.
+The pub seems to have been established around 1830, it was closed in the 1990s and and in 1999 opened as a restaurant with Indian cusine.

 1841: Gornal.